how to deal with angry people

 Examine Your Own Response to Anger

 Do you spark up like a Chinese firecracker in response to other people’s anger?
 For example, do you tend to shout in response to someone shouting at you?
 If yes then I have a surprise for you.
-Years of researching, working with my own anger issues and studying Eastern philosophy has led me to one stark realization - the best way to deal with angry and difficult people is to work on our own anger.
+Years of researching, working with my own anger issues and studying Eastern philosophy has led me to one stark realization – the best way to deal with angry and difficult people is to work on one’s own anger.

 I observed over and over again how every time I got angry in response to someone being upset at me the situation created more misery and any possibilities of resolving the conflict in an amicable manner were flushed down the toilet.
 But you know what really bothered me sick… I mean to the bone?
 The fact that someone was able to “make me angry” felt like that person could control me.
-Being an independent person, that gave me the backbone to start looking deeper into the root causes of my own anger and take full responsibility for it.
-Only after I was able to cope with my own fiery emotions I was able to gain more mental clarity to deal with other people’s problems.

 Buddha’s advice to examine your own mind first is fantastic.
 Without taking responsibility for our own emotions we stand no chance in self-mastery.
 This is ALWAYS the first step.
 After you are done reading this article, pay a visit to the anger management techniques page.
 You’ll find some good advice there.